 Bidders are given wide latitude in the degree of detail they offer or the extent to which they reveal plans, designs, examples, processes, and procedures.
 Bidders do not need to address any responsibilities that are specifically designated as Agency responsibilities.

+Notes:

+Responses to Deliverables shall be in the same sequence and numbered as presented in the RFP.

+Bid Proposals shall identify any deviations from the specifications the bidder cannot satisfy.

+Bid Proposals shall not contain promotional or display materials unless specifically required.

+If a bidder proposes more than one method of meeting the RFP requirements, each method must be drafted and submitted as separate Bid Proposals.
+Each will be evaluated separately.

 3.2.4.1 Information to Include Behind Tab 4A: Special Submissions.